mtayyabrawan/analog_and_digitalClock/README.md

 ## About

-**Clockify** is a modern web-based clock application that combines analog and digital clock displays.
+**Clockion** is a modern web-based clock application that combines analog and digital clock displays.
 It features a toggleable dark mode for a user-friendly experience in different lighting conditions.

 ## Features